 The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
-In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).
+In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2018).

-Our school works in accordance with the following legislation and guidance:

-Keeping Children Safe in Education (DfE, 2018)

-Working Together (HMG, 2018)

-Education Act 2002

-Effective Support for Children and Families in Essex (ESCB, 2017)
+Our school works in accordance with the following legislation and guidance: Keeping Children Safe in Education (DfE, 2018) Working Together (HMG, 2018) Education Act 2002 Effective Support for Children and Families in Essex (ESCB, 2017)

-Counter-Terrorism and Security Act (HMG, 2015)

-Serious Crime Act 2015 (Home Office, 2015)
+Counter-Terrorism and Security Act (HMG, 2015) Serious Crime Act 2015 (Home Office, 2015)

-Children and Social Work Act (2017)

-Children Missing Education - statutory guidance for local authorities (DfE, 2016)

-Sexual Offences Act (2003)

-Education (Pupil Registration) Regulations 2006

-Information sharing advice for safeguarding practitioners (HMG, 2018)

-Data Protection Act (2018)

-What to do if you're worried a child is being abused (HMG, 2015)

-Searching, screening and confiscation (DfE, 2018)

-Children Act 1989

-Children Act 2004

-Preventing and Tackling Bullying (DfE, 2017),

-Female Genital Mutilation Act 2003 (S. 74 - Serious Crime Act 2015)

-Sexual violence and sexual harassment between children in schools and colleges (DfE, 2018)
+Children and Social Work Act (2017) Sexual Offences Act (2003) Education (Pupil Registration) Regulations 2006 Information sharing advice for safeguarding practitioners (HMG, 2018) Data Protection Act (2018) What to do if you're worried a child is being abused (HMG, 2015) Searching, screening and confiscation (DfE, 2018) Children Act 1989 Children Act 2004 Preventing and Tackling Bullying (DfE, 2017), Female Genital Mutilation Act 2003 (S. 74 - Serious Crime Act 2015) Sexual violence and sexual harassment between children in schools and colleges (DfE, 2017)

-Promoting positive emotional well-being and reducing the risk of suicide (ESCB, 2018)

-Keeping pupils and staff safe - management of behaviour in schools, including use of physical contact and restrictive / non-restrictive physical intervention to address difficult and harmful behaviour (ESCB, 2018)
+Promoting positive emotional well-being and reducing the risk of suicide (ESCB, 2018) Keeping pupils and staff safe - management of behaviour in schools, including use of physical contact and restrictive / non-restrictive physical intervention to address difficult and harmful behaviour (ESCB, 2018)